John J. DiIulio Jr.

-John J. Dilulio Jr. (born 1958) is an American political scientist.
+John J. DiIulio Jr. (born 1958) is an American political scientist.
 He currently serves as the Frederic Fox Leadership Professor of Politics, Religion, and Civil Society and Professor of Political Science at the University of Pennsylvania.

 Career

 In 1980, DiIulio received a B.A. in Economics and Political Science and an M.A. in Political Science-Public Policy from the University of Pennsylvania.
 In 1982, he received an M.A. in Political Science from Harvard University, followed by a Ph.D. in Political Science in 1986.
 After a stint teaching at Harvard, DiIulio then spent thirteen years at Princeton University as a professor of politics and public policy.
 Since 1999, he has been a professor at the University of Pennsylvania.
 DiIulio has also been a fellow at the Brookings Institution (1992–2006) and the Manhattan Institute (1995–2000).

 During an academic leave in 2001, DiIulio served as the first director of the White House Office of Faith-Based and Community Initiatives under President George W. Bush.
 He was the first senior Bush advisor to resign and was succeeded by Jim Towey.
 In a letter written a little over a year after resigning (that later was printed in Esquire), he wrote that while "President Bush is a highly admirable person of enormous personal decency", his governing style allowed certain staffers, referred to as "Mayberry Machiavellis", to "[steer] legislative initiatives or policy proposals as far right as possible."
 In late 2008 and early 2009, DiIulio consulted with the transition team of President Barack Obama regarding the restructuring of the White House faith-based initiative.